eerieA/graph-tools/ss-graph-tool/docs/conceptual-design.md

 ### DialogueLink

-Bascially an edge for a graph.
+Bascially sysnonymous with an edge for a graph in this prototype.
 Probably mainly used by story dialogues, from one DialogueNode to another in the dialogue graph.
 Can represent a linear continuation, a player choice, or an automatic conditional transition.

 | Field           | Type                                   | Applies to Type (enum)            | Description                                                                                                                                                                            |
 | --------------- | -------------------------------------- | --------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |